It’s a tough decision for everyone, especially when moving to a new area. To rent or buy?

 Living Arrangements and Transportation

-For most people, the two biggest expenses are living arrangements and transportation.
+For most people, the two most significant expenses are living arrangements and transportation.
 By maximizing your savings on those two expenses, you’re setting yourself up for financial success.

-If you are currently contemplating a renting vs buying, SmartAsset has a cool calculator that might help you.
-(Affiliate Note – I am not associated with SmartAsset in any way and this is not an affiliate link.
+If you are currently contemplating renting vs. buying, SmartAsset has a cool calculator that might help you.
+(Affiliate Note – I am not associated with SmartAsset in any way, and this is not an affiliate link.
 How’s that for a blogging curveball?)

 When you first go to the site, it will walk you through 5 simple questions to get a basic gauge on whether you should buy or rent.
 The questions are focused around:

 - Your Location